Are you someone who is looking to try and improve a few things about you? Or many things? If you just said yes then we have a few things in common.

-For those of you that don’t know my fiancee is Romanian, and speaks excellent English.
+For those of you that don’t know my ex-fiancee was Romanian, and speaks excellent English.
 Me?
 I am Scottish and speak very very little Romanian.

-We have been together for 3 years now, and with Lock down I thought lets try and aim to know more than 5 words.
+We had been together for just over 4 years now, and with Lock down I thought lets try and aim to know more than 5 words.